 The ACA provides government subsidies for some people, based on income.
 People making from 100% to 400% of the federal poverty level for their household size may be eligible for a tax subsidy.
 Insurance premium subsidies are available to individuals under the ACA in every state, regardless of whether the state or federal government is operating that exchange.

-Tip: Don't assume that subsidies are only used by lower income individuals.
+Tip: Don't assume that subsidies are only used by people in poverty.
 "Although you may have accumulated significant retirement or personal savings assets, you may still be eligible to receive a subsidy because your current income may have fallen off," says Kennedy.
 "This may be pertinent especially for recently laid off, freelance, or 'gig economy' workers who don't have access to employer-sponsored health care."

-The ACA requires all U.S. citizens to have health care coverage.
-A number of exemptions exist, but if you choose not to enroll in one of the health care exchanges, you could be required to pay a penalty, the so called "individual mandate" penalty.
-According to Healthcare.gov, you'll pay the higher of these 2 amounts in 2017:
+The ACA currently requires all US citizens to have health care coverage.
+A number of exemptions exist, but if you choose not to enroll in one of the health care exchanges, you could be required to pay a penalty, the so-called "individual mandate" penalty through December 2018.

 - 2.5% of your yearly household income.
 Only the amount of income above the tax filing threshold, about $10,000 for an individual, is used to calculate the penalty.